vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 ![image](/assets/2023-10-04/030.png)

-See [Trello's documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/#managing-your-api-key) for a more detailed guide to these steps.
+See [Trello's documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/#managing-your-api-key) for more information about these steps.

 ## Create a data source for each of our Trello lists

+Now, lets add our Trello data sources.

 Here's what our sample Trello board looks like:

 ![image](/assets/2023-10-04/040.png)

-We will add a data source for each of the lists in our board.
+We will add one data source for each of the lists in our board, giving us three Trello data sources in total.

-To do this, we need to have Peakboard's [Trello extension](https://templates.peakboard.com/extensions/Trello/en) installed.

 ### Add a data source

-Let's add a data source for our *To Do* list.
-We create a new *Trello Cards (TrelloCustomList)* data source.
+Let's add the data source for our *To Do* list.
+We create a new *Trello Cards* data source.

 ![image](/assets/2023-10-04/060.png)